 In 1985, while living with my wife, Gail, and our three children in Hawaii, I began writing a series of satirical mysteries set in the Los Angeles of my childhood: The Left-Handed Policeman, Crown, 1986; Nostalgia Kills, Crown, 1988; Lady Left, Crown, 1990; and Rich Kids, Birchlane, 1992.
 I was living in Greece, on the island of Crete, when my mother died in 1988 at the age of 84.
 I returned to America and tackled the story of her life, including her romance with Scott Fitzgerald.
 My book, Intimate Lies, was brought out by HarperCollins in 1995, and I think it’s the most accurate telling of Fitzgerald’s final years, as well as the anatomy of a poignant, difficult love affair that deserves to be remembered.

-After moving to Taos with my wife in 1991, I’ve written a series of seven mysteries set in northern New Mexico: Ghost Dancer, Warrior Circle, Red Moon, Ancient Enemy, Turquoise Lady, Blue Moon, and Hungry Ghost.
-The eighth book in this series, Walking Rain, will be released in 2022.
-The first four of these books were originally published by Signet and have now been reissued by Speaking Volumes, a wonderful publishing company that took over the series in 2019.
-They’re available as audio books, courtesy of Tantor Media.
+After moving to Taos with my wife in 1991, I’ve written a series of eight mysteries set in northern New Mexico: Ghost Dancer, Warrior Circle, Red Moon, Ancient Enemy, Turquoise Lady, Blue Moon, Hungry Ghost, and Walking Rain.
+The ninth book in this series, Eagle Falls, will be released in 2023.

 Taking a break from the New Mexico mysteries, I’ve also tried my hand at something large and very ambitious, The Torch Singer—an epic story of two Hollywood generations that’s set in the 40s and 50s: the rise and fall of Sonya Saint-Amant, a B-singer who makes her way from Nazi Poland to California, living by her wits and beauty, winning fame and fortune only to see it slip away.
 The first volume, An Overnight Sensation, was published by Speaking Volumes in 2020.
 The second volume, An Almost Perfect Ending, is out in May 2021.